fonipts/cloverpage/README.md

 First you need to create config file in project directory `cloverrc.yaml`

-Then run this command also
+Then run this command at your terminal
 ```bash
 cloverpage
 ```